BoothGroup/Vayesta/docs/source/faq/mpi4py.rst

 Installing mpi4py
 -----------------

-To install **mpi4py**, the following command is used to build the library:
+To install **mpi4py**, the following command can be used to build the library:

 .. code-block:: bash